openstack/openstack-manuals/doc/install-guide/source/overview.rst

-   This option lacks support for self-service (private) networks, layer-3 (routing) services, and advanced services such as :term:`LBaaS <Load-Balancer-as-a-Service (LBaaS)>` and :term:`FWaaS`.
+   This option lacks support for self-service (private) networks, layer-3 (routing) services, and advanced services such as :term:`LBaaS <Load-Balancer-as-a-Service (LBaaS)>` and :term:`FWaaS<FireWall-as-a-Service (FWaaS)>`.
    Consider the self-service networks option if you desire these features.

 .. _figure-network1-services: